Mid-Push/Open_set_domain_adaptation/README.md

 # Open_set_domain_adaptation

 Tensorflow Implementation of 《Open Set Domain Adaptation by Backpropagation》

 Currently, I can only obtain the OS for SVHN->MNIST at 0.5, which is far from the result reported in the paper 0.63.

+For DANN(revgrad or BP), I only got 0.35.